andrenth/release/README.md

 The second function is `Release_io.write`.

-    val write : Lwt_unix.file_descr -> string -> unit Lwt.t
+    val write : Lwt_unix.file_descr -> Release_buffer.t -> unit Lwt.t

-Calling `Release_io.write fd s` will ensure that the full length of the string `s` is written on file descriptor `fd`.
+Calling `Release_io.write fd buf` will ensure that the full length of buffer `buff` is written on file descriptor `fd`.
 This function is also safe against `Unix.EINTR` and `Unix.EAGAIN`.

 ### The `Release_socket` module